 When we cry out like this to the Lord, we get saved from all the thoughts in our mind and take a deep drink of the life-giving Spirit as the water of life.

-You’ll drink Christ as the living water and be refreshed and revived in your Christian life, and even overflow rivers of living water to others.
+You’ll drink Christ as the living water, be refreshed and revived in your Christian life, and even overflow rivers of living water to others.

 Praise the Lord, we can drink of Him as the living water every day!